wellington-oj/ebserver/README.md

     change the default.json to better reflect the experiment being executed go back to the application source code and update it

-# UI Executions mode

-### 1 Connecting Device
-    adb tcpip 5555
-### 2 Run ebserver
-    node ebserver -ui
-- It will automatically find the ip and connect the development machine to the mobile device

-      Ebserver listening on port 3000!
-      Device not connected via Wi-fi.
-Connecting to 192.168.1.240.
-Remove the USB cable and run ebserver again.
-- Close ebserver
-- Remove the usb cable

-### 3 Starting Ebserver
-- All configuration is done via json.
-You may find the json file at

-      \ebserver\src\configUI\config.json

-- Change the values on the json configuration file to the desired experiment
-- Run ebserver again (make sure to use the ```-ui``` tag)

-      node ebserver -ui